ucw9q/restful-api-design-guidelines/README.md

 ## URI Authority Design

-This section covers the naming conventions that should be used for the authority portion of a REST API.
+This section discusses the naming conventions that should be used for the authority portion of a REST API.

 ### Consistent subdomain names should be used for your APIs
 The top-level domain and first subdomain names (e.g., superannuation.ato.gov.au) of an API should identify its service